FilipeMCruz/deus.ai-code-challenge/README.md

 Since the domain and requirements are simple there's no need to over-complexify the solution, therefore I choose to:

 - not use any libraries, go already provides the basics needed to do what this challenge requires;
-- not follow a commonly used architecture such as onion, layered or clean architecture for the sake of simplicity.
+- not follow a commonly used architecture such as onion, layered or clean architecture for the sake of simplicity:
+    - e.g. there's no need to have a "service/use case" layer when there's almost no business logic, rules or processes to run.

+API details can be found [here](docs/API.md).

+Architecture details can be found [here](docs/ARCHITCTURE.md).

 ## Build & Running